-Lars Tiffany finished his fourth season in 2020 as the head coach of the Virginia men’s lacrosse program after being named the 17th head coach of the Cavaliers on June 21, 2016.
-The 2020 season was canceled by the NCAA on March 12 due to the Coronavirus (COVID-19).
+Lars Tiffany is in his sixth season as head coach of the Virginia men’s lacrosse program after being named its 17th head coach on June 21, 2016.

 The 2019 season was a special one for Tiffany as he brought both NCAA and ACC titles to Charlottesville.
 Virginia tied a program record with 17 wins in 2019 as the Cavaliers finished 17-3, winning their first NCAA title since 2011 and first ACC title since 2010.